FStarLang/FStar/pulse/share/steel/examples/pulse/by-example/PulseByExample.md

 Pulse is a syntax extension and typechecker extension of F*.
 A pulse program is embedded in an F* program, delimited by the syntax extension notation ` ```pulse ... ``` `.
 The first code snippet demonstrates an embedded Pulse program `five`, which produces the integer 5.
-The rest of the file is a normal F* program, and it can even invoke an embedded Pulse program -- see line X (see FIXME in `.fst` file).
+The rest of the file is a normal F* program.

-Pulse programs accept 1 or more arguments, where the `unit` type can be used to thunk a computation.
+Pulse programs accept one or more arguments, where the `unit` type can be used to thunk a computation.
-A Pulse program has a precondition (`requires ...`), postcondition (`ensures ...`), and optional return type.
+The specification of a Pulse program includes a precondition (`requires ...`), postcondition (`ensures ...`), and (optional) return type.
-Pulse is a separation logic, so its propositions are separation logic propositions.
-You can read about separation logic [here](TODO).
+The pre- and post-conditions are propositions, like F* propositions but with a twise: Pulse leverages [separation logic](https://en.wikipedia.org/wiki/Separation_logic) to simplify reasoning about heap mutation.

+Propositions in Pulse (called `vprop`s) enjoy separation logic operators like `**`, the separating conjunction.
+A `vprop` may include a traditional F* `prop` by surrounding it with the `pure` keyword.
+Generally, pure `prop`s are used to specify mathematical/logical constraints and anything having to do with references or memory sits outside in the surrounding `vprop`.

 Returning to our code snippet, the separation logic proposition `emp` means that the program does not own any resources or have any knowledge.
-The keywork `pure` allows us to write a pure F* proposition inside a Pulse proposition.
 So the Pulse program `five` begins with no resources/knowledge and returns with the knowledge that the return value is logically equal to 5.

 ```ocaml